nnseva/django-tsso/README.md

 If the request returns the current user info, it means that the access to the Service Provider resource should be granted.

-The Service Provider may cache the token check results to avoid unnecessary requests to the Authentication Server every time when the ressource is requested.
+The Service Provider may cache the token check results to avoid unnecessary requests to the Authentication Server every time when the resource is requested.
 The `settings.TSSO_EXPIRATION_PERIOD` variable controls, how many seconds the cached token is valid without additional check on the Authorization Server side.

 ## Controlling users in the Authentication Pipeline